gitcheng/gitcheng.github.io/_posts/2015-04-22-iphone6-barometer-test.md

 The App can (and I assume they do) use a
 [more sophisticated formula](http://www.xcmag.com/2011/07/gps-versus-barometric-altitude-the-definitive-answer/) to convert the pressure to altitude.
-To compare the device's calculation and mime, I took two readings, one on the floor, the other one in my hand raising high.
+To compare the device's calculation and mine, I took two readings, one on the floor, the other one in my hand raising high.

 <img src="{{ site.url }}/images/2015/barometer_d1.jpg" width="250px" />